-‘Tom Clancy’s The Division’ 1.6 Coming Soon: Reddit User Spots Focus On Named Weapons, ETF Experienced An Update Overhaul — Last Stand Patch Notes On The Horizon?
+‘Tom Clancy’s The Division’ 1.6 Coming Soon: Reddit User Spots Focus On Named Weapons, ETF Experiences An Update Overhaul

 For example, the recommended 1.5 prep work for The Division was a focus on accruing currency in 1.4 as well as breaking down weapons.
-Also back then it was recommended to start getting used to the Dark Zone in order to prepare for weekly resets for nice weapons and gear from vendors in that area.
+Also, it was recommended to start getting used to the Dark Zone in order to prepare for weekly resets for nicer weapons and gear from vendors in that area.

 Prepping With Named Weapons

 Now comes an interesting piece of information via Reddit.
-User YCaramello mentioned that during a Like Butter Twitch video, around 1:25:53 mark, had asked in the chat room, “What should we do to prepare for 1.6?”
+User YCaramello mentioned that during a Like Butter Twitch video, around 1:25:53 mark, someone had asked in the chat room, “What should we do to prepare for 1.6?”

 Like Butter repeated the question for his fans and gave his response.

 I am livestreaming #TheDivision right now on @Twitch Then a spooky game later! 😀 https://t.co/i5dNSMkG6L pic.twitter.com/NGvqT533Nd